srinikom/rlcheck/README.md

 - The program runs indefinitely until stopped with Ctrl+C
 - Each site is monitored concurrently in its own async task
 - Content changes are detected by comparing MD5 hashes of the response body
-- Every check displays: URL, load time, status, content size, and MD5 hash on a single line
+- All output is on a single line per check for easy parsing and logging
 - Content size is reported in bytes for every request
+- Errors include the error message directly in the output line